VAkena/Windows-Ansible-Automation/README.md

 `- A Windows host`

+`- Your Windows host must have a local account with admin privileges`

 `- A Linux host (Ubuntu 20.04 LTS or higher recommended)`

 `- Python 3.8 as a minimum on your Linux host`